james1968/CV/CV.md

 - Project Management - experience running both Agile and waterfall projects.
 I have managed sizeable projects with team size's of 20 people and been  responsible for and budgets up to £10m.

 ## Experience
-Please note this section covers a summary of my roles.
-Full employment details upon request.

 **Deutsche Bank** (Sept 2015 to Sept 2016)
 *Project Manager Market Risk IT*